 Student Service Manager’s detail:

 Name: Ms. Cindy Zhang

-Elite Education has fully equipped classrooms in both North Sydney and City CBD Campus – George St. There are four classrooms at City CBD Campus and 9 classrooms at North Sydney Campus.
-In each of the campus, we ensure that at least one classroom will not be scheduled for class at any given time and it will be used for student self-learning purpose.
+Elite Education has fully equipped classrooms in North Sydney.
+There are 9 classrooms at North Sydney Campus.
+We ensure that at least one classroom will not be scheduled for class at any given time and it will be used for student self-learning purpose.

 Our student lounge is more than just a place to stop for lunch.
 It is a place to meet fellow students, relax, mingle and foster friendships.
 The environment is stylish, comfortable, practical and inviting.
 Students can bring their own lunches with reheating facilities available, and a vending machine for that pick-me-up snack to maintain energy levels.

 Elite Education’s North Sydney library has 2500 textbooks (around 1000 new textbooks were acquired since 2014).
 This library will service all EEVI students who enrolled in Sydney campuses.

 Elite Education also has E-library with more than 200,000 academic books, English Learning books that are accessible from any Elite’s campus.
 The titles increased every year and become more preferable resources for students’ study and research.
 Both North Sydney and City campuses students can access E-library at any time at their own convenience.